openPMD/openPMD-standard/EXT_ED-PIC.md

   - `chargeCorrectionParameters`
     - type: *(string)*
-    - scope: required if `chargeCorrection` is not `none`
+    - scope: *required* if `chargeCorrection` is not `none`
-    - description: additional parameters to describe the chargeCorrectionParameters
+    - description: additional parameters to describe the charge correction parameter
     - example: `period=100`

 ### Additional Attributes for each `mesh record` (field record)